chmouel/cors-swift-example/README.md

 cors-swift-example
 ==================

-An example to upload to Swift via Cors.
+An sample HTML application to illustrate how to upload to Swift via Cors.